Strong VPN encryption and security explained

 The two ciphers used in Lightway are AES-256-GCM and ChaCha20/Poly1305.
 Owing to the excellent hardware acceleration of AES available in most devices, Lightway will mostly default to this well-proven cipher.
 Only on lower-powered routers or entry-level mobile devices might ChaCha20 be used.

 HMAC stands for keyed-Hash Message Authentication Code.
-A Message Authentication Code is a protection against data being altered in transit by an attacker who has the ability to read the data in real time.
-Out of many possibilities on how to reliably authenticate messages, TLS and OpenVPN use hashes (hence the H in HMAC).
+This code protects the data from being altered in transit by an attacker who has the ability to read the data in real time.
+TLS and OpenVPN also use hashes for authentication, hence the H in HMAC.

 To ensure the integrity and confidentiality of encrypted data even on low-powered hardware, ExpressVPN uses AES-256-GCM.
-AES is one of the most widely used symmetric encryption standards, based on the Rijndael cipher developed by Belgian cryptographers Joan Daemen and Vincent Rijmen in 1998.
+AES is one of the most widely used symmetric encryption standards.
 The 256 refers to the fixed size of each encrypted block, 256 bits.
 GCM (Galois/Counter Mode) allows your computer to encrypt multiple packages at once, ensuring that your connection never hangs even for a short moment.

 Data-channel encryption protects against your information being visible to the parties that your data travels through.
 ExpressVPN uses a symmetric encryption scheme, in which the key is negotiated using the elliptic curve Diffie-Hellman key exchange.
 The ExpressVPN server and your VPN app use clever mathematics to negotiate and verify a secret key that is then used to encrypt the data for the entire session.